top of page

 • drmkandle

-But what is wisdom?
-Wisdom is something beyond knowledge, beyond right and wrong, and beyond what is provable.
-Science tells you what is true.
-Laws and rules tell you what you’re supposed to do and not do.
-Wisdom is the perspective that tells you what is personally right for you in complex and uncertain moments.
-Breaking the speed limit might be physically dangerous and legally wrong, yet absolutely the wise thing to do if you can’t wait for an ambulance to get you to the hospital in time.
+Wisdom is something that goes beyond knowledge, beyond judgments about right and wrong, and beyond what is provable.
+Science tells us what is real.
+Laws tell us what to do and not do.
+Wisdom is the perspective that tells us what is right under complex and uncertain circumstances.
+Breaking the speed limit might be physically dangerous and legally wrong, yet absolutely the wise thing to do when we can’t wait for an ambulance to get a loved one to the hospital in time.

-Defining wisdom isn’t easy, though it can also be understood as being the result of wise thinking.
+Defining wisdom isn’t easy.
+It's simply the result of wise thinking.
+So what's more important than acquiring wisdom is acquiring the ability to think wisely.
 So what is the wise way to think?
 Holistically.

 Holistic thinking is multidimensional.
-It combines multiple sources of information that come from multiple perspectives.
-More specifically, wisdom results from the integration of reason, emotion, and intuition, connecting your head, your heart, and your gut.
-When you learn to integrate these contrasting sources of information, your perspective will expand to see a bigger picture – from the view of the individual trees on the ground to the whole forest from above.
-The more complete your perspective is, the wiser your decisions are certain to be.
+It integrates different sources of information that come from different perspectives.
+Wisdom results from the integration of reason, emotion, and intuition coming to you from your head, your heart, and your gut.
+When you learn to integrate these unique sources of awareness, your perspective will expand to see the bigger picture – not just the trees on the ground but the whole forest from above.
+The more complete your perspective is, the wiser your decisions will be.

-Reason, emotion, and intuition are handled by different regions of your brain, and these regions often won’t communicate or agree with one another.
-Many people make their decisions based on reason alone without reflecting on their emotional or intuitive signals.
-Others follow the signals from their hearts or their guts without subjecting those signals to any rational analysis.
-Making decisions based on head, heart, or gut alone can be unwise and end with regrets.
-In hindsight it may seem obvious to you that either, I should have listened to my heart, or I should have gone with my gut, or I should have thought this through better.
+Reason, emotion, and intuition are processed in different regions of the brain, and these regions do not always communicate or agree with one another.
+Many people make decisions based on reason alone without reflecting on emotional or intuitive signals.
+Others follow the signals from their hearts or their guts without exposing them to the light of reason.
+Making decisions based on the head, heart, or gut alone can be unwise and regrettable.
+In hindsight we my kick ourselves for not "listening" to our head, heart, or gut before making a decision.

 Wisdom generated by holistic thinking does not mean that you won’t make mistakes or have regrets about your decisions (though there will be fewer of both).
-However, when your head, heart, and gut make decisions like unified parents, mistakes and regrets will not lead to self recrimination.
-If two parents agree to send their child to a private school which doesn’t work out, the mistake won’t result in them blaming or resenting one another.
-They’ll share responsibility for the mistake and their unity will remain intact.
+But when your head, heart, and gut make decisions together like unified parents, your mistakes will be less regrettable because they'll be the result of a united mindset instead of a divided one.

 Recent Posts